TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/Stage8MVP_Reports.md

 Your content creators will receive 9 creative strategy reports tailored to the #nutrition hashtag:

 **Duration Bucket 13-18s:**
-  • Formula 1: The Question Hook Formula
+  • Formula 1: The Question Hook Formula (BRAINSTORM)
   • Formula 2: The Fast-Paced Product Demo
   • Formula 3: The Myth-Busting Reveal